How To Fold A Collared Shirt For Travel?

 Folding collared dress shirts is a simple way to save space, prevent creases and wear, protect your clothing from damage, and more.

-Try this simple step-by-step guide to fold a dress shirt for packing.
+Try this simple step-by-step guide to folding a dress shirt for packing.

 Step 1: Lay The Shirt On A flat Surface [Fold Collar & Fasten Shirt Buttons]